IBM/cloud-functions-workshops/101-workshop-nodejs/ex5-ibm-cloud-functions-web-ui/actions.md

 ![action details page](images/101-ex5-action-details.png)

-Using the menu on the left-hand side, different properties for the action can be accessed and modified.
+Using the menu on the left-hand side, different properties for the action can be accessed and modified:

 * **Code** shows action source code in editor.
 * **Parameters** shows default parameters for the action.